 GO TO YOUR OPPOSITE.
 It’s like in relationships; you should really marry someone who is very different from you, so you can complement each other.
 Whatever field you’re in, go to what you might think is the opposite field, and find your commonalities—and I think that can create strength.

 Has Covid changed the way the organization works or views its role in society?
 If so, how?

-With the social justice and racial reckoning that was going on at the same time as COVID, we took some bold steps that we’ve been thinking about for years, but we finally made the move: to shift out of the name our founder gave us 25 years ago—which was great and unique 25 years ago, but the name “Inner City Inner Child” no longer serves us, and nor does it serve the community that we serve.
+With the social justice and racial reckoning that was going on at the same time as COVID, we took some bold steps that we’ve been thinking about for years: to shift out of the name our founder gave us 25 years ago—which was great and unique 25 years ago, but the name “Inner City Inner Child” no longer serves us, and nor does it serve the community that we serve.
 “Inner city” has become a negative identifier for a certain community, and we’re not interested in that.
 We are interested in uplifting and inspiring, not in labeling or confining.
 It gave us the launching pad for this new name—Inspired Child—and a new way of looking at the work we do.
 It’s not about reaching down and lifting people; they have the power within themselves.
 We all have the power within ourselves.
 We don’t need people constantly pulling us.
-Inspired Child embodies all the possibilities and hope.
+Inspired Child embodies all those possibilities and that hope.

 As a non-profit leader, how do you evaluate your progress and success?
 How do metrics play into your work?
 What suggestions do you have to other non-profit leaders about using metrics?